Warrior Nun Areala: Creation

 Part of this was due to the power Ben Dunn sees the Vatican as possessing.
 At one point, he wrote that it may not speak of itself as being a world power, but it is.
-That is because, despite being the smallest country on Earth, the Vatican's influence on world affairs is disproportionately large by virtue of its moral and spiritual authority as the headquarters of Earth's largest religion.
+That is because, despite being the smallest country on Earth, the Vatican's influence on world affairs is disproportionately large by its moral and spiritual authority as the headquarters of Earth's largest religion.
 With over a billion adherents, a headquarters that is a sovereign nation, a leader that is a world leader, it is a force in the world.
 Thus, it was only a small step to grant the (fictionalized) church a military force that would serve as Heaven's proxy if demons were to attack.
-In further explaining the concept, he added: "If Hell were an actual physical place with physical manifestations then they would be subject to some of the physical laws of nature would they not?
-Of course that would mean Heaven too would be physical place.
+In further explaining the concept, he added: "If Hell were an actual physical place with physical manifestations, then they would be subject to some of the physical laws of nature would they not?
+Of course, that would mean Heaven too would be a physical place.
 While this may not be so in our world it certainly is so in WNA's world.
 Therefore, things would progress differently.
 To the Vatican in WNA's world, 'thou shalt kick Satan's ass!'".
 However, in creating the character, Dunn sought to distinguish Areala from scantily clad bad girl antiheroines with which she might be confused.
 He was also desirous of creating a true hero, not an anti-hero: "I made it a very strong point that she doesn't kill people, only demons...
 She believes everybody – no matter how bad they've been – can be saved".